A Quick Look at the New and Used Car Sales Markets

 It is a familiar looking list of the top used models sold in 2017 with the Ford Fiesta, Ford Focus, Vauxhall Corsa, Vauxhall Astra and Volkswagen Golf making up the top 5.
 What is interesting, though, is that in addition to alternatively fuelled vehicles (AFVs), SUVs enjoyed the strongest growth with a rise of 9.5%.

 Whilst it is good news that the used car market is currently in a healthy state, it is important that the Government restores confidence to the new car sector so that improvements to air quality can continue to be made.
 Both consumers and businesses need clarity over the 2040 ban, economic situation and Brexit so that they can replace their older models with new, low emission vehicles ahead of the proposed 2040 ban.
+Just check out the best used cars to buy in Oman.

 It appears that the used car market will continue to outperform the new vehicle market with so much uncertainty in the air, but once there is more clarity it should instil more confidence and encourage more motorists to make the switch to eco-friendly vehicles.